stevelerner/tinyotel/README.md

 - **TinyOlly** - Simple enough to understand in an afternoon, complex enough to demonstrate real observability concepts

 **Learn by reading the code:**
+- ~270 lines for the frontend service (main instrumented app)
+- ~240 lines for the backend service (distributed tracing demo)
 - ~240 lines for the OTLP receiver (protocol parsing, histogram buckets, and storage)
-- ~330 lines for the frontend backend (API endpoints)
+- ~330 lines for the TinyOlly backend (API endpoints)
 - ~1,270 lines of HTML/JS for the UI (visualization, histogram charts, and interaction)
+- Total: ~2,350 lines of readable, commented code
 - No heavy frameworks or abstractions - just Flask, Redis, and Chart.js
 - Clear, commented code showing how things work